Branch Management Series

 Dates & Locations

-All sessions will be held at the IBA Center for Professional Development on the west side at 6925 Parkdale Place, Indianapolis, IN 46254.
+All sessions will be held at the IBA Center for Professional Development on the west side at 8425 Woodfield Crossing Blvd., Suite 155E, Indianapolis, IN 46240.

 Workshop 1: New Year - New Start: Key Components for a Successful Year